robkooper/talos-openstack/terraform/README.md

 The cluster might not be ready when **argocd** is executed (waiting for cluster) resulting in a failure.
 Please run `tofu apply` again to finish setting up the cluster.

+If you don't want to use rancher and argocd, you can modify `main.tf` and comment out the modules for rancher and argocd.

 ## Variables

 Below are the variables you can change to modify the cluster created.
 You can use `terraform.tfvars` or files with the name